Introduction

 Copilot+PC is a somewhat different animal.
 While pretty much any PC can perform AI tasks, if the tasks are complex or if there is a lot of data to parse, especially if it’s not contained on the computer itself, it’s easy for a PC that is not enhanced with AI components to bog down or take significant time to complete the desired task.

 Copilot and Copilot Pro both use the cloud to perform much of the AI-intensive work and are frequently limited by not being able to operate when not connected to the internet.
+To access cloud services and certain Copilot features, an internet connection is required.

 What Can Copilot+ Do For You?